Skip to main content

 Execution Target Tab

-• In the Execution Target tab, select the specific Smart Buddy that you want to execute the Process.
+• Select the specific Smart Buddy that should execute the process.

 note